Kyle Pitts Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 - Pitts has been the target of 57 of his team's 304 passing attempts this season, or 18.8% of the target share.

-- With nine targets in the red zone this season, Pitts has been on the receiving end of 20.5% of his team's 44 red zone pass attempts.
+- Pitts has seen the ball thrown his way nine times in the red zone this season, 20.5% of his team's 44 red zone pass attempts.

-- The Falcons have called a pass in 61.5% of their plays from scrimmage this year while running the ball 38.5% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Falcons, who rank 24th in the NFL in points scored, have attempted a pass 61.5% of the time while running the ball 38.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Cowboys.